 Armilar Venture Partners.
-Such is our new name and our new identity, represented in the stylised armillary sphere of our new logo ("armilar” is, obviously, the Portuguese word for "armillary”).
+Such is our name and our identity, represented in the stylised armillary sphere of our logo ("armilar” is, obviously, the Portuguese word for "armillary”).
 We feel that it very strongly conveys a number of things that we identify ourselves with, as a team, and we were unbelievably thrilled to find it.
 It is both profoundly linked to our Portuguese identity and of a multi-cultural nature.
 It is an object that pays respect to both the rigour of science and the beauty of art.
 It carries both a significance of respect for history and a connotation with the adventurous, with the advancement of knowledge and new discoveries.

 The armillary sphere was, primordially, an instrument of science, more specifically, of astronomy.
 It is a model of the path of celestial objects, consisting of a spherical framework of rings (annulets, or "armilas” in Portuguese), centred on Earth (the more common Ptolemaic armillary spheres) or the Sun (the Copernican armillary spheres).
 In its most essential modern version, it includes rings for the polar meridians, the equator, northern and southern parallels and the ecliptic.
 The scientific minds of the 16th and 17th centuries in Europe developed it into very intricate mechanisms of great precision that were equally fitted to show either the real rotational motion of the Earth or the apparent motion of the celestial dome around the Earth.
 This resulted in beautiful, artful objects that are a tribute to the resourcefulness and resolute of those great minds.